jbms/sphinx-immaterial/docs/code_annotations.rst

 .. hint::
     All annotations are hyperlinked.
-This means you can right click the annotation's button and open it as a link in a new tab (or copy the link to sharing).
+This means you can right click the annotation's button and open it as a link in a new tab (or copy the link to share it).

 .. rst-example:: Example of code annotations